 It sounds so simple, and it is!
 Here are a few examples of how this strategy works!

 So back to the storytime issue, a few nights ago, when my son ditched his first choice book a few pages in for a new story, my husband and I kept reading the first book.
 But we amped it up a bit!
 The book was Dr. Suess’s ABC, so each time we said the upper case letters, we jumped up and shouted, “Big A!”
 Then when we said the lower case letters, we got low to the floor and whispered, “little c.”
 My son instantly gave up wanting a new story and jumped right in the middle of the action!
 A win for us!

 Today when we got home from preschool, he was refusing to get out of the car.
 His behavior therapist had just arrived.
 She told him, “Hey, let’s go inside and find a ghost!”
 Pretending to find ghosts is a highly preferred activity for him.
-So upon hearing that, he quickly got out of the car and came inside to go ghost hunting with her.
+So her saying they would hunt for ghosts instantly caught his attention, and he followed her inside.

 It may seem we are using bribes and gimmicks to get him to comply, and partly, that is true.
-But what is happening simultaneously is that he is learning following instruction is expected, and negotiation isn’t an option.
-He is learning to be proud of himself when he complies with what his parents, therapists, and teachers ask of him.
-He is learning that we care about him because rather than punishing him for not complying, we are creating scenarios where he can comply, and we can praise him.
+But what is happening simultaneously is that he is learning following instructions is expected, and negotiation isn’t an option.
+He is learning to be proud of himself when he complies with what his parents, therapists, and teachers.
+He is learning that we care about him because rather than punishing him for not doing what we’ve asked, we create scenarios where does, and we praise him for it.
 We are meeting him where he is developmentally and offering him a bridge to success until he can meet proper expectations without it.